awanmbandi/realworld-cicd-pipeline-project/README.md

   }
   ```

-- Here we're using the `Nexus Artifact Uploader` stage config to store the app artifact
+- Here we're using the `Nexus Artifact Uploader` stage config to publish the app artifacts to Nexus
   ```bash
   stage("Nexus Artifact Uploader"){
       steps{